The fascinating journey through the history of security: Since when have insurance policies really existed?

 FAQ

-Were there insurances in the Middle Ages?
+Were there already insurance policies in the Middle Ages?

 What role did Bismarck play in insurance?